redis-developer/redis-movies-searcher/README.md

 ![jnation.png](images/jnation.png)

 On behalf of the [JNation](https://jnation.pt) organizers, it's my genuine pleasure to be your instructor today.
-My name is [Ricardo Ferreira](https://talks.riferrei.com/bio), and I lead the developer relations team at [Redis](https://redis.io).
+My name is [Ricardo Ferreira](https://github.com/riferrei), and I lead the developer relations team at [Redis](https://redis.io).

-In this workshop, you will learn how to design and develop applications that make use of vector databases to handle semantic searches.
+In this workshop, you will learn how to design and develop an application that makes use of vector databases to handle semantic search.
 You will learn how to prepare the dataset for storage, how to process JSON documents and generate embeddings, how to index them into Redis, and how to implement searches and aggregations on top of it.
 You must be comfortable with [Java](https://www.java.com/en) and have a basic understanding of [Redis](https://redis.io/open-source).

 ## Part 1: Getting the application ready